ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 ## Learning Order in Chaos

 If there is one aspect, a process woven into all those experiences, all instances of innovation processes that I have been involved in, it is learning.
 And I mean this in the usual, casual sense, "the acquisition of knowledge or skills through study, experience, or being taught" as it says in the online Oxford English Dictionary.
-[OED:Learning](https://en.oxforddictionaries.com/definition/learning)
+[OED: Learning](https://en.oxforddictionaries.com/definition/learning)

 A problem with doing something new, is that you learn most from experience, via trial and error.
 Studying helps, as does being taught, or at least I am convinced of those from teaching students, but it only goes so far.
 It helps guide the trial and error, it helps select what to trial, and set up the test in the first place, but - again, because we are talking about new things, new ideas arising out of confusion and disorder - it does not give good predictions, and certainly cannot substitute to actually experiencing the errors and successes of the trials, then tirelessly predicting, generalizing, extrapolating from small samples of past outcomes, until results of some next trial bring down the last seemingly stable observation.